April 20, 2023 | Amanda Khatri

 Nikhil Rathi, Chief Executive Officer of the FCA, commented that the strategy “represents an important milestone, building on collective efforts to date and setting out a clear plan for the future.
 We are working hard to ensure that the UK market is well-positioned to support the transition to net zero.
 We’re playing our part in delivering a world-leading framework for transition plan disclosures through our collaboration with the UK Transition Plan Taskforce.”

-The FCA is also working closely with the ISSB, helping consumers through proper product labelling and will work closely with the government to deliver the strategy.
+The FCA is also working closely with the ISSB, helping consumers through proper product labeling and will work closely with the government to deliver the strategy.

 The rise in ESG-related regulatory content has proven that ESG remains a critical objective for regulators.
 The UK government deserves credit for its efforts in introducing a blueprint to facilitate a seamless shift towards a more environmentally friendly and sustainable economy.

 Whilst the UK has set out ambitious climate targets and there has been £198 billion of investment into low-carbon energy, it will be interesting to see if the Strategy will lead to enforcement action against firms that do not abide by ESG obligations.
 Our ESG report uncovers that the United States takes the lead in terms of enforcement actions against ESG wrongdoings, with little activity from UK regulators.

 The UK’s Green Finance Strategy will come with increased regulatory scrutiny and better supervision of greenwashing and other false claims.
 Firms must begin incorporating greener strategies within their policies to ensure compliance and avoid reputational damage for not aligning with the government’s plans for a greener economy.